Frequently Asked Questions

 YES!
 We have the biggest fleet in town.
 We carry Trek, Kona, Rocky Mountain, Pivot, Yeti, Ibis and Niner bicycles.
 You can check out the bikes we have via this website and must be over 18 to reserve!

-Our rentals include a helmet, a forever yours water bottle (based on availability), pedal change (we can put on SPD, Time, Crankbrothers or Platforms) and a flat repair kit (tube, pump, patch kit, tire lever and chain tool).
+Our rentals include a helmet, pedal change (we can put on SPD, Time, Crankbrothers or Platform) and a flat repair kit (tube, pump, patch kit, tire lever and chain tool).

 YES and you can rent a helmet even if you aren’t renting a bike!
 We have XS, XL and universal fit helmets.